 Happiness, therefore, may be the wrong metric, also because it fails to predict well and works at the wrong level of granularity (i.e., while being a broad indicator, it doesn’t appear to correlate to individual results in isolation).
-One can be temporarily encouraged or excited about the prospects of the success of some improvement, but happiness comes from less situational drivers.
+One can be temporarily encouraged or excited about the prospects of some improvement succeeding, but happiness comes from less situational drivers.
 A host of research (summarized in , p.
-240) suggests that “objective circumstances, ... and life events” contribute to no more than about 8% and certainly no more than 15% of the variance in happiness.
+240) suggests that “objective circumstances, ... and life events” contribute to no more than about eight percent and certainly no more than 15 percent of the variance in happiness.
 Further, “people are not very good at predicting what will make them happy and how long that happiness will last.” (, p.
 86) Nobel laureate Daniel Kahneman has done research that shows our happiness with a given environment relies on memory, and memory is usually faulty.
 A person’s memory of happiness focuses on the highest level or emotional culmination of an experience, rather than on any sustained feeling over the interval of the entire experience.
-So, the answer to: “were you happy in your last job?” is likely to selectively remember how the job ended, or might crystalize the high point of the job experience though the overall experience was terrible.
+So, the answer to: “Were you happy in your last job?” is likely to be a selective remembrance of how the job ended, or might crystalize the high point of the job experience though the overall experience was terrible (, ff.
+380).
 These results imply that it doesn’t work to tie the benefit of potential improvement to an anticipated sense of happiness.
-In no case does the literature offer evidence that any gradient of happiness could be used to select the best from among alternative improvements or mitigations.
+In no case does the literature offer evidence that any gradient of happiness is useful for selecting the best from among alternative improvements or mitigations.

-In The Four-Hour Work Week, the author Ferriss properly dissects popular axes of emotion:
+In (p.
+51), the author Ferriss properly dissects popular axes of emotion:

 Excitement is the more practical synonym for happiness, and it is precisely what you should strive to chase.
 It is the cure-all.
 When people suggest you follow your “passion” or your “bliss,” I propose that they are, in fact, referring to the same singular concept: excitement.

-Last, happiness is more the result of an integration over many successive, small improvements than of any single change, and an improvement in happiness rarely can be tied to any specific, single change. (, p.
-88) Henrik Kniberg notes:
+Lastly, happiness is more the result of an integration over many successive, small improvements than of any single change, and we can rarely tie increased happiness to any specific, single change (, p.
+88).
+Henrik Kniberg notes ():

 We’ve seen many examples of the metric influencing our actions, and our actions influencing the metric (but not on a day-by-day basis, more like a few times per year)...
 Interestingly enough our average happiness is very stable and boring, it hovers around 4.0 (+/- 0.2) most of the time.
 And in that sense the average happiness is pretty useless data, there are no interesting trends to follow, except some things like that the happiness tends to gradually degrade and then make a jump back up after our unconferences.
 The ROI of getting everyone together was directly measurable :)